fauna-labs/aws-step-functions-2/README.md

-# Call third-party endpoints from Step Functions with SAM
-Repository used as an example for the [Call APIs from Step Functions with SAM](https://andmore.dev/http-invoke-with-sam) article.
+Repository used as an example for the [Call APIs from Step Functions using SAM](https://andmore.dev/http-invoke-with-sam) article.

 # Deploy in your account using the included GitHub workflows
 ## Clone/fork the repository